Asset Protection for Real Estate Investments

-Investment properties are important assets to protect from personal debts and liability that also require a layer of protection from internal liability.
-There are many ways to protect real property and equity, a strategy should be developed for the number of properties, amount of equity in each and associated risks.
-Asset protection vehicles and business entities offer excellent protection and privacy of ownership the amount of legal tools used should be determined by the properties and value being protected.
+Asset Protection for Real Estate Investments.
+Investment properties are important assets to protect from personal debts and liability.
+In addition, they require a layer of protection from internal liability.
+There are many ways to protect real property and its equity.
+So, an investor should develop a strategy based on for the number of properties, amount of equity in each and associated risks.
+Asset protection vehicles and business entities, such as LLCs can offer excellent protection.
+Land trusts can provide privacy of ownership.
+The number of legal tools used should be determined by the types properties and their values.

 Privacy of Ownership

-Privacy provides a protective layer around real estate assets.
-Land Trusts are excellent tools in order to own real property privately.
-Titling property to a trust keeps an individual’s name from public title records, this enhances lawsuit deterrence for real estate owners and investors.
-Predatory legal opponents search for deep pockets prior to pursuing legal action.
-Through the use of land trusts one can own multiple properties without a public paper trail of wealth.
+You never know when a contingent-fee lawyer will start sniffing around for your assets.
+Thus, privacy of ownership provides a protective layer around real estate assets.
+What tool should you use?
+Land Trusts.
+Land trusts are excellent tools in order to own real property privately.
+Titling property to a trust keeps an individual’s name from public title records.
+As a result, it enhances lawsuit deterrence for real estate owners and investors.
+Predatory potential legal opponents often search for deep pockets prior to taking legal action.

-In order to protect an asset from personal liability it must be legally separated from the individual.
-This can be done by owning the property using a limited liability company.
+In order to protect an asset from personal liability the investor must be legally separate it from himself or herself.
+You can help achieve this by owning the property using a limited liability company (LLC).
 A business entity is a separate legal person that can own property, open a bank account and pay taxes among other things.
-This separate legal person comes with limited liability for members, or owners of the business, from the liability and debts of the business through the corporate veil.
+This separate legal person comes with limited liability for members, or owners of the business.
+The LLC can protect from the liability and debts of the business.
 Legal separation also protects business assets from personal liability of the business owners.
-LLC interest is not an asset that can be seized to satisfy a judgment, unlike shares of corporate stock, which make LLCs the preferred business entity for owning real estate while offering protection through the corporate instrument.

-When protecting real estate using LLCs, separating properties by equity value is an important decision.
-When owning multiple properties through a single entity, liability from one property could jeopardize the other(s) encumbered in the same company.
-If a property has more than a quarter million dollars of equity (or an individual’s own comfort level), it warrants it’s own business entity, this limits the amount of equity at risk at any given time.
-Owning several properties with low equity value can be done with a single business.
-Properties with equity that create positive passive income should be encumbered in their own business entity.
+When protecting real estate using LLCs, separating properties from one another is an important asset protection strategy.
+When owning multiple properties through a single entity, liability from one property could jeopardize the other(s) held in the same company.
+If a property has more than a quarter million dollars of equity (depending on an individual’s own comfort level), it warrants its own business entity.
+This limits the amount of equity at risk at any given time.
+On can own several properties with low equity value with a single LLC.
+However, a property with greater equity; especially one that creates positive passive income, should be encumbered in its own business entity.

-Splitting up properties should be done on a cost/benefit basis.
-Each legal vehicle will have to be established, funded and managed separately in order to strengthen the corporate veil.
+The investor should split up properties on a cost/benefit basis.
+You are best served to funded and manage each legal vehicle separately.
+This will strengthen the legal separation of the entity from your personal effects.
 This includes accounting as well as operating formalities.
-With a large portfolio of properties it would be advisable to encumber them in a much stronger asset protection strategy.
+With a large portfolio of properties it is advisable to encumber them in a much stronger asset protection strategy as described below.